RafaelEchart/React_RestaurantMenu/README.md

 ![localhost](./src/README/localhost.png)

 ### How to edit

 If you wish to edit this project you need to run the following command too:

-- npm watch
+- `npm run watch`

 This will allow you to see a hot refresh in the browser when your HTML changes.

 ### Run tests

-- Check that all the tests are correctly passed🤝

-### Merge

-- Merge it with your main branch so we can all see your work!!🤝
+Run the following command to run the tests: `npm run test`

 ## Authors